A Systematic Review of Ethical Concerns with Voice Assistants: Methodology

 \subsubsection{Performance of Gender}

-The above work on anthropomorphism and CASA has also shown that users unconsciously gender computers and voice interfaces, applying the same stereotypes as they would with human interlocutors~\citep{nass1994computers}.
-This is concerning given that popular voice assistants are explicitly gendered: Alexa reports to be ``female in character'', Cortana is a character in the Halo video games that projects itself as a `sensuous unclothed woman', Google Assistant was described by an engineer as ``a young woman from Colorado'', and Siri is a Scandinavian female name~\citep{west2019blush}.
-This phenomenon is not limited to the West, with market-leading South Korean voice assistants also having female voices as the default and sometimes only options~\citep{hwang2019sounds}.
-The industry norm of representing voice assistants as female has been criticised for reinforcing existing societal biases around the role of women in the workforce, portraying them as ``obliging, docile and eager-to-please helpers''~\citep{west2019blush}.
+Popular voice assistants are explicitly gendered: Alexa reports to be ``female in character'', Google Assistant was described by an engineer as ``a young woman from Colorado'', and Siri is a Scandinavian female name~\cite{west2019blush}.
+What is now an industry norm has been criticised for reinforcing existing societal biases around the role of women in the workforce, portraying them as ``obliging, docile and eager-to-please helpers''~\cite{west2019blush}.